 Policing has experienced considerable change over recent years generated by complex social, economic and political changes; changes in science and technology, in laws, values and standards, in knowledge and understanding about the causes of crime and social disorder; and changes in increased expectations upon police by the community.
-Professionalisation of policing is necessary to address these issues and the establishment of a professional body for policing is integral to this professionalisation process.

 The Institute has been established with the object to:

 - promote professional practice standards within the policing profession;